neemakot/Fact-Checking-Survey/README.md

 # Explainable Fact Checking: A Survey

-This repository and the accompanying [webpage](https://neemakot.github.io/project/survey) contain resources for our COLING 2020 paper ["Explainable Fact Checking: A Survey"](https://arxiv.org/abs/2011.03870).
-In the paper we give a critical review of the state of the art in automated fact-checking with a particular focus on explanations for fact-checking.
+This repository and the accompanying [webpage](https://neemakot.github.io/project/survey) contain resources for the paper ["Explainable Fact Checking: A Survey"](https://www.aclweb.org/anthology/2020.coling-main.474.pdf).
+In the paper, we offer a critical review of the state-of-the-art in automated fact-checking with a particular focus on interpretable fact-checking.

 We would like to keep the information in this repository up-to-date, so we welcome contributions.
 If you would like to contribute please read [CONTRIBUTING.md](CONTRIBUTING.md) to see how.